OBD-II: the secure choice for vehicle telematics

 It seems odd to think that only a few months ago, I drove hundreds of miles each month to attend meetings with colleagues and clients.
 Even if every restriction was lifted right now, I am not sure I would choose to go back.

-Meetings are just one example of how technology has been able to keep us working effectively this year – and the office of the future may simply not need boardrooms capable of hosting regular, large team meetings.
+Meetings are just one example of how technology has been able to keep us flexible working this year – and the office of the future may simply not need boardrooms capable of hosting regular, large team meetings.

 It’s important to remember that every business is different, and no single outcome will suit them all.
 For some, a physical office premises is essential, and likely always will be.
-For others, 2020 has provided the opportunity to at least question whether they need a physical presence at all.
+For others, 2020 has provided the opportunity to work from home effectively and at least question whether they need a physical presence at all.
 You may have seen the KPMG survey from August 2020, which found that 68% of CEOs plan to downsize their office space as a result of the pandemic.
 But the research also found evidence of businesses embracing the need for changing working practices.
 Bill Thomas, KPMG Chief Executive, concluded that:

 “Maybe some kind of hybrid finds its way into the new everyday reality”